-When using a virtual numbers as the CLI/Caller ID for an outbound call, the recipient would expect to be able to call the number back.
+When using a virtual number as the CLI (Caller ID) for an outbound call, the recipient usually expects to be able to call the number back.
 This is common if the recipient misses the call, or is not expecting the call.
 It is expected that all virtual numbers used for outbound calls have a forwarding destination configured on the number.

 "You have been called by Acme.
 This number is not accepting calls.
 You can receive assistance by emailing support at acme dot com."

-Inbound calls also use our per second billing, so you only pay for the time of the active call instead of rounding up the next minute.
-You can find the current pricing for inbound calls at nexmo.com/pricing.
+Inbound calls also use per-second billing, so you only pay for the time of the active call instead of rounding up the next minute.